 - a.
-Navigate to the Network / Infrastructure view in the Management Console. - b.
-Select Register > Container and refer to the online help if you need more information.
+Navigate to the Network / Infrastructure view in the Business Transaction Management Console. - b.
+Select Register > Container and refer to step 7 for details about how to specify information in an ND or non-ND environment.
+Remember if the container you are registering is part of a non-ND environment, you use the administrative server on which apNode or apContainer is deployed.

 Note that Business Transaction Management provides the registerContainer command to support scripted registration of application servers.
 See the Business Transaction Management online documentation for more information.
-Navigate to the book "Administering and configuring AMS", and then the sub-book "Command Line Utilities/AmberPoint command line interface" (CLI).
+Navigate to the book Administering and Configuring AMS, and then the sub-book Command Line Utilities/AmberPoint command line interface (CLI).